-There are two ways to obtain a permit.
+There now are three ways to obtain a permit.

 - Walk-up to a Mt.
-Rainier National Park Ranger Station and get in line..
-I think is wise to consider you might be doing both.
+Rainier National Park Ranger Station and get in line at least one day before their desired trip date.
+I think is wise to consider you might be starting your trip that day.
 Try to have alternate plans and be flexible.

 Backcountry Camps on the Wonderland